 Fort Necessity, Arizona

 Like a child seeking a safe, familiar corner in which to hide while her parents argued, Amy Porter took refuge in the satellite truck.
-There she did her best to ignore the flurry of activities outside and an occasional glance from Cardosa who was doing his best pretend he was busy twiddling and turning knobs and dials as she went over the list of questions she had prepared before she had left New York.
-After doing her best to tweak them to fit the new set of circumstances she found herself having to deal with, she reluctantly came to the conclusion the events of that morning had made every damned one of them irrelevant.
-With little choice, and not a whole hell of a lot of time before sitting down with Colonel Allen Devin, she deleted the whole lot and turned her attention to coming up with an entirely set she could use during a live broadcast she expected would be watched by everyone who was anyone.
+There she did her best to ignore the flurry of activity outside and an occasional glance from Cardosa who was doing his best to pretend he was busy twiddling and turning knobs and dials as she went over the list of questions she had prepared.
+After tweaking them to fit the new set of circumstances, she reluctantly concluded the events of that morning had made every damned one of them irrelevant.
+With little choice, and not a whole hell of a lot of time before sitting down with Colonel Allen Devin, she deleted the whole lot and turned her attention to an entirely new set of questions she could use during a live broadcast she expected would be watched by everyone who was anyone.

 This proved to be more of a challenge than she expected.
-None of her preconceived notion of what a retired Marine colonel and leader of a vigilante militia group was like had changed despite everything she’d seen since arriving at the Arizona Home Guard’s base camp and the manner in which its members behaved in the wake of the morning’s confrontation with the FBI.
-If anything, they had reinforced them, for now she imagined rather than being someone who was nothing more than another angry white male determined to cling to quaint views that had no place in the America she was familiar with, Porter imagined the man she’d be sitting across would come across as the personification of Colonel Walter E. Kurtz, the renegade colonel Marlin Brando had played in the movie ‘Apocalypse Now.’
-The only difference was Devin wasn’t a fictional character.
+None of her preconceived notions of what a retired Marine colonel and leader of a vigilante militia group was like had changed, despite everything she’d seen since arriving at the Arizona Home Guard’s base camp and the manner in which its members behaved in the wake of the morning’s confrontation with the FBI.
+If anything, they had reinforced them, for now she imagined rather than being someone who was nothing more than another angry white male determined to cling to quaint views that had no place in the America she was familiar with, Porter imagined the man she’d be sitting across from would be the personification of Colonel Walter E. Kurtz, the renegade colonel Marlon Brando played in Apocalypse Now.
+But Devin wasn’t a fictional character.
 He was a very real and a very dangerous one.

 After watching Porter staring at the screen of her laptop for close to ten minutes as she mulled over how best to begin the interview, Cardosa couldn’t help but chuckle.
-“At a loss for words, boss lady.”
+“At a loss for words, boss lady?”

 “Don’t call me that,” Porter snapped without taking her eyes off the screen of her laptop.